Guide to Revenue-Based Business Loans

 Even if you can’t qualify for a traditional business loan, you may be able to get a revenue-based loan.

-Unlike merchant cash advances, which only work if your customer base pays with either credit or debit cards, revenue-based loans can work for any business, regardless of how its customers choose to pay.
+Unlike merchant cash advances, which only work if your customer base pays with either credit or debit cards, revenue-based loans can work for any business, regardless of how its customers pay.
 All that matters with revenue-based loans is your total monthly revenue.

 Revenue-based financing also tends to carry longer terms than merchant cash advances.
 This is because the latter often requires a daily payment, while the former can be paid monthly or weekly.